datastax/nodejs-driver/doc/faq/README.md

 ### Which versions of DSE does the driver support?

-The driver supports versions from 4.8 to 5 of [DataStax Enterprise][dse].
+The driver supports [DataStax Enterprise][dse] versions from 4.8 to the latest version.

 ### How can I upgrade from the Cassandra driver to the DSE driver?